-Automation of SAP operations: the automated execution of
+What is SAP automation?
+SAP automation is the automated execution of

 the most important build and run tasks for SAP systems and SAP applications.

-When it comes to SAP automation there is a wide variety of different meanings attached to it, so there is probably no easy way to provide a simple answer to this question.
-What you consider an automation tool in the context of SAP depends probably on the role you fill in.
+However, there are a wide variety of different meanings attached to it, so there is probably no simple answer to this question.
+What you consider an SAP automation tool probably depends on the role it will fill in.

 If you look at it from a business process perspective, you may come across robotic process automation (RPA), and if that sounds somewhat tautological to you, you’re not alone.
 It essentially means using bots to automate business processes, for instance within SAP Business Objects.

 If in turn, you look from an SAP application perspective, automation of test cases in different application areas may spring to mind, trying to simplify an SAP performance test suite, perhaps including regression testing and functional testing.
 This area for instance is covered by SAP TAO (Test Acceleration and Optimization), SAP eCATT, as well as alternatives like the free JMeter.

 And there is one final area we want to talk about because it will become ever more important in the future: Automation of SAP operations, the automated execution of the most important build and run tasks for SAP systems and SAP applications!

 There are (at least) two major drivers of change in the SAP ecosystem.
 On the one hand, there is the prevalent industry trend of migrating workloads to the cloud, including SAP workloads.
 On the other hand, there is SAP’s very own strategy of moving everyone to SAP S/4HANA.
 You see both of these combined in the recent announcement of RISE with SAP.